Some Important Tips for Online Banking

 - Click the My Settings link in the top, right-side navigation of the page.

 - Under the Login & Security section, find Security Options and update your phone numbers if you need to.
-This section is also where you can add an email, an additonal phone number, or add a phone number if you don't have one registered yet.
+This section is also where you can add an email, an additional phone number, or add a phone number if you don't have one registered yet.

 – Enable Your Phone to Accept Text Messages –